elzurdo/elzurdo.github.io/about.markdown

 In 2018 I was employed as the first Data Scientist in a biotech company where I worked mostly on protein design for therapeutics by creating Machine/Deep Learning predictive models from the data produced in the lab.

-In 2020 I joined Babylon as a Senior Data Scientist.
+In 2020 I joined Babylon as a Senior Data Scientist and was promoted to Staff.
 I developed end-to-end R&D projects and conducted technical support to improve the Symptom Checker product.
 In practice I assisted transfer of medical knowledge to the product, prototyped solutions and collaborated with engineers to put into production and consult with product managers and clinicians to ensure projects were delivered on time and quantified impact reported to the larger Tribe as well as the CTO.

+In late 2022 I joined Zimmer Biomet as a Senior Machine Learning Researcher.

 ## Aw Shucks, More?
 I wrote a short [Autobiogrphy]({% link autobiography.markdown %}) summarising my work experiences.